josh-collinsworth/joco-sveltekit/src/lib/content/posts/sveltekit-page-transitions.md

 Keep in mind: this wrapper element will appear on _every page_ of our site/app.
 It will transition out with the old page, and then back in with the new one, every time the user navigates--

---_Eventually_, that is. **This won't do much on its own yet**.
+--_Eventually_, that is.
+This won't do much on its own yet.

 Why?
 Because at this point, that `div` doesn't change or leave the page when the user navigates.
-Since it's in `+layout.svelte`, it's global, just like a header or footer.
+Since it's in `+layout.svelte`, it's global, and unaffected by navigation, just like a header or footer.

 That's normal; that's how stuff in the layout file _should_ work.
 But it's not what we want in this case.